 Parents can learn more about what their children are learning at each grade level by referring to our Parent Guide to the Curriculum.

 English Language Arts

-English language arts instruction at the intermediate school focuses on helping students continue to develop their literacy skills to ensure they are reading at grade level.
+English language arts instruction focuses on helping students continue to develop their literacy skills to ensure they are reading at grade level.
 Students read in small groups and participate in guided reading sessions.
 Teachers encourage students to make connections between the content of what they are reading and their own lives.

-Intermediate school students build off the math concepts they learned at The Learning Community, encouraging students to deepen their understanding.
+Students gradually build on math concepts, which helps encourage them to deepen their understanding.
 The mathematics curriculum includes whole number concepts, whole number computation, mental math, problem-solving, patterns and functions, measurement, geometry, fractions, decimals and probability.

-The intermediate school’s science curriculum helps students develop foundational skills, including observation, hypothesizing, experimenting, measuring, recording and interpreting scientific data.
+The science curriculum helps students develop foundational skills, including observation, hypothesizing, experimenting, measuring, recording and interpreting scientific data.

 The social studies curriculum includes the history and culture of New York state, the United States, Canada and South America.
 Social studies faculty format instruction to incorporate a variety of learning experiences, recognizing the value of individual research, literature, dramatic presentation, field trips, art, group research, class discussions and cooperative learning.